openfloorplan/ofp-viewer/README.md

 ofp.LayerType('MyName', ‘my-class-name', [‘d3 selector string']);
 ```

 The first argument is just a name you pick, the second is a class name you also pick that is injected into the SVG to simplify future interactions (e.g. applying style changes with a class), then last one is the important one.
-That is a D3.js selector (similar to JQuery selectors) that selects the the SVG group tag (<g>) that has that id.
+That is a D3.js selector (similar to JQuery selectors) that selects the SVG group tag (<g>) that has that id.

 ----------------